 —The proposing student agrees to write a one-page assessment of their internship experience.
 This assessment must be completed by Wednesday of finals week during the internship quarter.

 Please submit an internship proposal to the Design faculty member you have asked to sponsor your internship.
-The proposal should consist of the official School of Art Internship Credit form, an unofficial transcript, and a letter from the employer on their official letterhead.
+The proposal should consist of the official School Internship Credit form, an unofficial transcript, and a letter from the employer on their official letterhead.
 The employer’s letter should:

 —Describe the specific learning objectives of the internship.
 Internships that only introduce students to general design office conduct are insufficient for academic credit.
 Students should be assigned to specific design projects that broaden their knowledge of the field.